Zhuhai: Airports

 Zhuhai residents may also use Shenzhen Bao'an International Airport and travel there by bus or ferry.

 Railway

 Zhuhai Railway Station is located at the western end of Gongbei Port of Entry and Portas do Cerco at the border of Zhuhai and Macau.
 There are frequent high speed trains to Guangzhou, Guilin, Beijing, Shanghai, Chengdu and other main cities in China.
 The intercity railway between Zhuhai Gongbei and Zhuhai Jinwan International Airport is under construction.
 It is expected to be opened to Hengqin in November 2019, and the whole project will be completed in 2024.
 It will take only 30 minutes to commute from urban district to the airport using the completed line.

+Since 2012 there is also another railway Station in Zhuhai, Xiangzhou District called Mingzhu Station.
+Which Connects to the Zhuhai-Guangzhou line.

 Zhuhai had a tram line between 2017 and 2021.
 The trams ceased running in January 2021 due to frequent power issues and low patronage, and the tracks were finally removed in 2024.

 Sea

 Zhuhai is known for its good climate and good air quality.
 Endowed with a long coastline, it is the only city on the western Pearl River Delta with natural deep-water ports.

 Zhuhai has two international seaports: Jiuzhou (九洲港) and Gaolan (高栏港).
 Gaolan Port is one of the leading ports in Guangdong province, while Jiuzhou Port focuses on heavy passenger sea transport.

 Chu Kong Passenger Transport operates a ferry service between Zhuhai's Jiuzhou Port, Hong Kong and Shekou Passenger Terminal, in the Nanshan District of Shenzhen.
 A service between Jiuzhou Port and Hong Kong International Airport for air passengers using the airport began on 10 July 2007.